shopsys/shopsys/docs/extensibility/form-extension.md

 Copy theme of form type you want to change into your project namespace and replace file you want to change with your own file in `twig/form_themes` in `config/packages/twig.yaml` file.
 Now you can change whatever you want.

-Remember that files that you copy into your project cannot be automatically upgraded with newer versions of Shopsys Framework.
+Remember that files that you copy into your project cannot be automatically upgraded with newer versions of Shopsys Platform.

 If you want to change the whole style of rendering forms in administration you need to copy whole [`theme.html.twig`](https://github.com/shopsys/shopsys/blob/master/packages/framework/src/Resources/views/Admin/Form/theme.html.twig) which defines the style of rendering default symfony rows.